wells-wood-research/protein-design-archive/README.md

 ## Issues and suggestions

-Please contact us with suggestions by filing an issue on this repository, or [emailing](mailto:wchris@ed.ac.uk?subject=[GitHub]%20The%20PDA%20website%20comment).
+Please contact us with suggestions by filing an [issue](https://github.com/wells-wood-research/protein-design-archive/issues/new) on this GitHub repository, or [emailing](mailto:wchris@ed.ac.uk?subject=[GitHub]%20The%20PDA%20website%20comment).